mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ----------------------------------------------

-The spec currently only supports command monitoring events in `observeEvents`_ and `test.expectedEvents`_, as those are the only kind of events used in tests for specifications that will initially adopt the unified test format.
-New event types (e.g. SDAM) can be added in future versions of the spec as needed, which will also require `Mixing event types in observeEvents and expectedEvents`_ to be addressed.
+The spec currently only supports command monitoring events in `observeEvents`_ and `test.expectEvents`_, as those are the only kind of events used in tests for specifications that will initially adopt the unified test format.
+New event types (e.g. SDAM) can be added in future versions of the spec as needed, which will also require `Mixing event types in observeEvents and expectEvents`_ to be addressed.

 Allow extra observed events to be ignored